tcja/Windows-10-tweaks/README.md

 # Windows 10 tweak scripts
 This repo contains multiple scripts to optimize windows 10

-# Credits
-Some scripts are not of my own so all the credits may go to their respective author

 # Getting started
 Just lunch the **"ALL IN ONE Executor.bat"** and it will run all files but ***"Disable_Action_Center.reg"*** and ***"Activate Windows Old Photo Viewer on Windows 10"*** (if you want them aswell just add them to the **"ALL IN ONE Executor.bat"** file)